Stock Rally Fizzles After Dow's Best Day Since April

 ADVERTISEMENT

 Coty was an S&P 500 laggard for the second straight day after reporting weak beauty sales in the most recent quarter.
-Shares fell 5.5%.
+Shares fell almost 6%.

 Some analysts and investors said Mr. Trump's threat to shut down the government to secure funding for a wall on the southwest border with Mexico contributed to Wednesday's declines.